×

 Overview: Traveling to Cuba With a US Passport

 You can now fly from your hometown airport to Cuba on a major airline with fewer than two stops on the journey.
-You can even go non-stop from New York-JFK, Miami, Fort Lauderdale, and a few other cities.
+You can even go non-stop to Havana from New York City, Miami, Tampa, Houston, and a few other cities.
+Flights to other Cuban locales like Varadero, Camaguey, and Santiago de Cuba are available from Miami and Los Angeles.

 (You could also travel via Mexico or Canada, as Americans once did when travel to Cuba was forbidden, but it’s no longer necessary.)